gwong11/data-science-project/README.md

-# NIMH - Labeling data re-use statements with Active Learning
+# NIMH - Labeling data reuse statements with Active Learning

+NOTE: The papers are not in the repository, as the files were too big.
+Below shows how you could retrieve the paper using the scripts I have written, to do further analysis.

 There are three parts to this project and it includes the following: